asmaumer/decision-tree-classification/README.md

 # Decision-tree-classification
-Decision Tree Classification on iris data with proper visualization.
+Created the classification model using Decision Tree classifier (Supervised ML) and visualized it graphically.

 - Objective: if we feed any new data to this classifier, it would be able to predict the right class accordingly.
-- Create the classification model using (Supervised ML) Decision Tree classifier and visualize it graphically.
 - Data used: https://bit.ly/3kXTdox